wpswings/woo-gift-cards-lite/readme.txt

 This WooCommerce gift certificates plugin allows you to calculate the tax on gift card products.
 You can enable this feature to let customers pay tax on the purchase of gift card products.
 If you don't want them to pay tax, simply disable the feature.

 **7) Easy Online and Retail Redeeming**
-With WooCommerce gift vouchers, Customers can redeem gift cards at your online WooCommerce store or also through a Point of Sale(POS) system from a brick-and-mortar store.
+With WooCommerce gift vouchers, Customers can redeem gift cards at their online WooCommerce store or also through a Point of Sale(POS) system from a brick-and-mortar store.
-To enable this feature, you just need to generate a FREE Redeem link by providing your email and name.
+To enable this feature of the WooCommerce gift cards plugin, you just need to generate a FREE Redeem link by providing your email and name.
 When you do that, you get the login credentials via email for logged in to the redeem/recharge portal, a redeem link, and an embed link.

 You can directly go to the redeem link to recharge or redeem gift cards.
 Or you can also add the embed code on your web page to create a portal for recharging/redeeming gift cards at your online store.